To register for these classes, please click on the ‘application form’ tab located on the homepage

 I have been self employed since 1990 and I carry with me knowledge on how to work with people, run a profitable business and still have a life! – and I am willing to share this knowledge in this course.

-If I have taken the short massage course, do I receive a discount for this course?
+If I have taken the 7 day massage course, do I receive a discount for this course?

-Yes, there is a discount of $400 if the graduate has taken the short massage course from 2012 to present.
+Yes, there is a discount of $400 if the graduate has taken the short massage course within 3 years of graduation.

 If I have taken another massage course from another person, can I receive a discount?